justinpearson/How-to-set-up-Raspberry-Pi/README.md

 Next we make `capslock` act as a `control` key, and set the key repeat nice and fast.

 It's important to note that many keyboard config settings that people suggest only work in a graphical X session, and do not work at a raw terminal session like the terminal you get with `ctrl-alt-F1` (do `ctrl-alt-F7` to get back to your window session).
+If you are using a raw terminal, set key repeat by putting `kbdrate -d 130 -r 80` at the bottom of `/etc/bash.bashrc`.

 ### Capslock to ctrl